th2ch-g/hellshake-yano.lua/README.md

 # hellshake-yano.vim

-A Neovim plugin for seamless word-based cursor movement
+A Neovim/Vim plugin for seamless word-based cursor movement

 ## Overview

-hellshake-yano.vim is a Neovim plugin that enables seamless cursor movement between words.
+hellshake-yano.vim is a Neovim/Vim plugin that enables seamless cursor movement between words.

 It fully supports UTF-8 encoding and properly handles Japanese characters, making word-based navigation in Japanese text as smooth as in English.

+### Two Implementations

+This plugin offers two implementations to suit different environments:

+1. **Pure VimScript MVP** (Vim 8.0+): Lightweight implementation using only VimScript
+2. **Denops版** (Neovim + Denops): Full-featured implementation with TypeScript

 ### Demo